-- 33 years of proven odor control performance and always “Made in the USA”
+33 years of proven odor control performance and always “Made in the USA”

 I have yet to write a post on how much better sand is in the chicken coop.
 But let me tell you know it’s amazing!
 When we got our first six hens we were using the pine shavings.
 I found the cost adding up quickly.
 We switched to straw and it seemed to be cheaper BUT it is messy.

 I’m also not a fan of the bugs it seems to attract.
 When we built our new chicken coop I wanted to start fresh.
 After reading about others success with sand in the coop I knew it was worth a shot.

 We pasture raise our chickens so they are not in their actual coop much except for at night.
 The sand in the chicken coop is amazing.
 It’s like scooping out a litter box.
 One of our readers suggested this and it’s what sparked my research.

 We bought play sand from Home Depot for $4 a bag.
 Easy peasy.
 It also will work in the compost pile too.

-- What You Need to Know When Raising Chickens for the First Time
+- Things You Need to Know About Raising Chickens

 - How the Weather Affects the Look of Your Eggs